 As recently as last fall, campus and city police teamed up to conduct sweeps on university parties, including one weekend last September when 26 students were arrested for underage drinking.

 March 2008: In the same week, Sigma Alpha Mu is kicked off and receives a ten-year ban from campus housing because pledges were found to be “significantly” intoxicated.
 Brothers are allowed to remain in the house until the end of the school year.
 Eventually, their house is occupied by Zeta Tau Alpha.

 This violation is not reported by student newspaper when “Sammy” applies to return to campus in 2014.
 This is the 13th fraternity removed from Lehigh since 1990.
 (Morning Call)

 “The students I met with are not your typical animal-house fraternity type,” [Jud Horas, a rep from Sammy’s national headquarters] said.
 “They wanted the chance to show they could change.
 Unfortunately, sometimes you don’t get another chance.”

 April 2010: Chi Phi, then considered Lehigh’s top social fraternity, dismisses all active members in exchange for getting to keep their house and active charter.
-This came as a result of a freshman pledge writing an essay about his experience getting hazed for the prompt “What’s the hardest thing you’ve ever done?”
+Though never officially documented, it is widely accepted that this came as a result of a freshman pledge writing an essay about his experience getting hazed for the prompt “What’s the hardest thing you’ve ever done?”

-Rumor has it that the English teacher was on the anti-hazing counsel at Lehigh and immediately reported the paper, resulting in an investigation.
+Rumor has it that his English teacher was on the anti-hazing counsel at Lehigh and immediately reported the paper, resulting in an investigation.

 March 2011: Delta Tau Delta is kicked off for hazing, among other things.
 Delta Tau Delta does not return to campus, and Pi Kappa Alpha, a recognized group operating off-campus, is awarded the house in Fall 2012.